-When the Ghost Tour first started the restaurant, Avenue One, was open at 1921 First Avenue in the Butterworth Mortuary.
+When the Ghost Tour first started the restaurant, Avenue One, was open in the former Mortuary.
 One afternoon customers sitting at the bar watched in horror as bottles of wine flew on their volition across the room.
 The space had housed Cafe Sophie as well.
 Stories about the old Sophie are legendary.
-Several other restaurants all opened at 1921 and struggled to stay alive.
+Several other restaurants all opened and struggled to stay alive.
 The space has been empty since 2007, fueling rumors that it is one of the most haunted locations in the NW.
 Now a new restaurant is under construction.
 The ornate balconies are being restored, the original mouldings repaired.
-We have been unable to go inside for years, but now we do on this special tour thanks to Kells Irish Pub.
+We have been unable to go inside for years, but now we do on this special tour.

 Kells is an incredible bar with great beer, music and soccer on the big screen.
 It is also in the lower two levels of the Mortuary.
 Kells has been the subject of numerous TV shows including Ghost Adventures and My Ghost Story.
 Want to spend some time in Seattle's famous haunted mortuary?
-See the Chapel in its raw form?
 This is the tour for you.
-We will be giving a modified Market Ghost Tour and spending time inside the Chapel.
 You are welcome to bring your audio recorders with you on this tour.

 The Pike Place Market Parking Garage on Western Avenue (between Union and Virginia) has a great rate: $5.00/all night starting at 5 P.M.
 After 8:00 P.M. street parking is free.